 Our future success will depend, to a significant extent, on our ability to attract, integrate, retain and recognize key personnel, namely our management team and experienced sales, marketing and program and technology development personnel.
 Replacing departing key personnel can involve organizational disruption and uncertainty.
+We have experienced transitions among our executive officers, including the departures and subsequent appointments of two executive officers since August 31, 2016.
+In February 2017, we also announced that our Chief Financial Officer intends to step down from his role upon his successor being appointed.
+If we fail to manage these transitions successfully, we could experience significant delays or difficulty in the achievement of our development and strategic objectives and our business, financial condition and results of operations could be materially and adversely harmed.
 We must retain and motivate existing personnel, and we must also attract, assimilate and motivate additional highly-qualified employees.
 We may experience difficulty in managing transitions and assimilating our newly-hired personnel, which may adversely affect our business.
-Additionally, continued activist shareholder activities involving our company could make it more difficult to attract and retain qualified personnel.
 Competition for qualified management, sales, marketing and program and technology development personnel can be intense.
 Competitors have in the past and may in the future attempt to recruit our top management and employees.
 If we fail to attract, integrate, retain and incentivize key personnel, our ability to manage and grow our business could be harmed.